 When searching, your consumer electronics (e.g., phones, cameras, headlamps, heated gloves, music players, etc) need to be further away from your transceiver than when transmitting—transceivers are much more susceptible to interference when in search mode.
 (These devices haven't been shown to interfere with a beacon's transmissions.)

 As a rule of thumb, you should keep your electronics at least 50 cm (20 inches) from your avalanche transceiver when searching.
-And if you are on a call on cell phone, it should be
+And if you are on a call on cell phone or radio, it should be at least a meter away (some manufactures say 25 meters or more)

 To be even safer, turn your electronic devices off anytime you are searching (which is what most manufactures suggest).
 And since this would be easy to overlook during the inevitable panic of a real rescue, it best to turn them off before you enter avalanche terrain.